Sports in Puerto Rico: Softball

 Women's softball has enjoyed certain popularity in Puerto Rico.
 The women's national softball team has won many international events and participated at many Olympics.

 Lisa Fernandez has represented the United States as member of the U.S. Women's Olympic Softball Team, winning gold medals in the 1996 Olympics in Atlanta, Georgia, 2000 Olympics in Sydney, Australia and in the 2004 Olympics in Athens, Greece.
 She established a women's softball record when she struck out 25 members of the women's Australian Olympic Softball Team.
 Ivelisse Echevarría who in 2003 was inducted into the International Softball Federation Hall of Fame is also considered by many to be the greatest pitcher born in Puerto Rico.
 Ten Puerto Ricans have been inducted into the International Softball Federation Hall of Fame so far.

 The ten Puerto Ricans in International Softball Federation Hall of Fame are: Juan Pachot, Carlos Velasquez Class of 1997; Ismael "Chavalillo" Delgado, Jorge Tanco, Alejandro "Junior" Cruz Class of 1993 and Ivelisse Echevarria, Betty Segarra, Clara Vazquez, Jose "Tuto" Agosto, Rafi Serrano Class of 2003.

+Softball Superior Nacional, a semi-professional women's softball league, exists in Puerto Rico.

 Swimming (competitive)

 Jesus "Jesse" Vassallo is considered by many to be the greatest swimmer to have been born in Puerto Rico.
 In 1997, he became the first and so far the only Puerto Rican to be inducted into the International Swimming Hall of Fame.
 He currently heads the Puerto Rico Swimming Federation.

 In 1966, 17-year-old Anita Lallande set a new record in the Central American and Caribbean Games celebrated in San Juan, when she won a total of 10 gold medals.

 Fernando Cañales was a 100-meter freestyle finalist in the 1978 Berlin World Championships, earning a 5th place.
 He was the "first" Puerto Rican swimmer to final in the World Championships.
 He earned 5 gold medals and 1 silver medal during the 1978 Central American Championships in Medellín, Colombia.
 He became the first Puerto Rican to medal in the Pan American Games by winning silver in the 100 meters free in 1979 (San Juan, Puerto Rico) and repeating that feat in 1983 (Caracas, Venezuela).

 Maritza Correia, is the first black Puerto Rican woman in history to make the U.S. Olympic Swimming Team.
 She earned a silver medal swimming prelims of the 400m free relay at the 2004 Olympic Games celebrated in Athens, Greece.

 Years after the demolition of the Escambrón Swimming Complex, San Juan Mayor Jorge Santini opened the new roofed San Juan Natatorium, developed by San Juan Sports Director María Elena Batista, herself a former Olympic Swimmer.
-The official opening of the San Juan Natatorium was December 15, 2006.
+The official opening of the San Juan Natatorium was 15 December 2006.
 A second natatorium was scheduled to open in time for the 2010 Central American and Caribbean Games in Mayagüez.